-In the event that an individual has made false allegations maliciously or with a view to personal gain, then disciplinary action is likely to be taken against that individual.
+If an individual has made false allegations without a reasonable belief that they are true, then disciplinary action is likely to be taken against that individual.

 9. Procedure Implementation

 In particular cases, the College may choose to vary the process which is followed, taking alternative or additional steps or omitting steps as it considers appropriate to the facts and circumstances of that case.